-Note: Until April 2017 testing for iron has been conducted on a weekly basis due to the stratification issues with the Rocky Valley Lake.
+Note: Until April 2017 testing for iron had been conducted on a weekly basis due to the stratification issues with the Rocky Valley Lake.
 Following the shift to groundwater as the primary supply source and following a comprehensive risk review and update to the risk management plan, testing is not conducted on a monthly basis.
-The parameter is only tested for when the surface water supply is in use.
+The parameter is now tested twice annually as a part of the monitoring program, and additional internal testing when the surface water supply is in use.
 This is generally only during the peak winter months.
-The testing is included in the NATA laboratory testing.